 Without the right kettle, the quality of your hot drinks and the life of your equipment can suffer.
 We take a look at 5 of the best kettles for hard water currently on the market.

+The best kitchen gadgets not only make your life easier, they are reliable and long lasting too.
 Self-heating kettles and their larger cousins, kettle jugs have one grave enemy – hard water.
 The calcification of the heating element and the build-up of limescale on the interior not only makes your tea or coffee taste worse but also ruins the kettle to the point of it becoming unusable.
 That is why you need a kettle that is specifically designed to work under the strain of hard water.
 By this, we mean you need a filter kettle or kettle jug.

 In case you’ve been looking for such an item, we’ve got reviews of five of the top kettles right here.
 And if you don’t know enough about these devices to make a decision, here is a short guide that will teach you a few things, both about hard water and the kettles themselves.

 Let’s start with the basics.
 As we all know, hard water is water that contains lots of limestone particles in it.
 Limestone starts building up through evaporation of the water, and, naturally, builds up mostly on the heating elements, causing irreparable damage.
 However, what most of us don’t know is how you determine how hard the water is.

 Well, the hardness of water is determined by measuring the amount of limestone in the water, which is expressed in milligrams per litre.
 If the water contains 0 to 50 mg of limestone per litre, it’s considered soft.
 At 151 mg/l, the water is moderately hard, and above 300 mg/l the water is considered very hard.

 Hard Water Kettles

 So, how do you prevent limescale build-up?
 One word – filters.